mcle0316/cupcakes/user-testing-report.md

 	User #2 : Search > red velvet cupcake > order now

 	User #3 : Products > cupcakes > Peanut butter > order now **asked why there is a no add to cart button.

+	Changes:

+	Add picture to the cookies page.

+	Change the button "order now" to "add to cart"

+	Fix the broken links for the news page.